apycazo/challenge-starzplay/README.md

 In most cases, it is only required to download the plugin, double click on it and point the installer to the IDE.
 IDEA has a plugin that can be downloaded directly from the IDE plugin manager.

+## Tests

+Two test suites are provided, one to test the service, and another to test the rest controller.
+Both suites use a simple file named 'test-basic.json' with reduced data.